-- 4. The recommendation of the GSA Committee on Communication with Student Organizations for cooperation with the Student American Medical Association (SAMA) in studying student participation in curriculum planning and evaluation has been implemented. - 5.
-The recommendation of the GSA Committee on Medical Student Records that a pilot study be authorized on a centralized application and transcript service, with the study design to be approved by the GSA Steering Committee before implementation, was transmitted to the AAMC Executive Council.
-This body authorized the GSA to proceed with the development of a definitive proposal for a pilot study and demonstration project and such a proposal was prepared and subsequently approved by the GSA Steering Committee.
-The pilot study is now being conducted in 7 medical schools. - 6.
-The request of Dr. Perry J. Culver, Harvard, that the question of a possible change of the January 15 deposit deadline be considered was referred to the GSA Committee on Relations with Colleges and Secondary Schools.
+- 6. The request of Dr. Perry J. Culver, Harvard, that the question of a possible change of the January 15 deposit deadline be considered was referred to the GSA Committee on Relations with Colleges and Secondary Schools.
 This committee promptly studied the issue and subsequently recommended a shift to March 1.
-After discussion at the GSA regional meetings, the question is to be acted upon officially at the national GSA meeting in November, 1968. - 7.
+After discussion at the GSA regional meetings, the question is to be acted upon officially at the national GSA meeting in November.
+1968. - 7.
 The recommendation of Dr. James W. Bartlett, Rochester, that a medical student placement testing program for biochemistry be developed under the auspices of the AAMC was reported to the AAMC Executive Council and is now being implemented by the AAMC Division of Educational Measurement and Research.

 The joint committees also approved Chairman Joseph Ceithaml's recommendation that each of the GSA Standing Committees be enlarged from 5 to 6 members.
-The purpose of this recommendation was 2-fold: (a) to permit broader representation on these committees from the larger regional groups and (b) to allow the annual rotation of 2 committee members.
+The purpose of this recommendation was twofold (a) to permit broader representation on these committees from the larger regional groups and (b) to allow the annual rotation of 2 committee members.